-Every three years, the Future Energy Leaders’ annual gathering coincides with the World Energy Congress.
-This Future Energy Leaders’ Congress provides an opportunity to explore critical energy issues, network with peers and learn from high-level speakers including policymakers, industry leaders and carefully selected energy experts.Learn more about the Future Energy Leaders Programme
+Dedicated Future Energy Leaders' gatherings provide an opportunity to explore critical energy issues, network with peers and learn from high-level speakers, including policymakers, industry leaders and carefully selected energy experts.Learn more about the Future Energy Leaders Programme

 The origins of the World Energy Congress date back to shortly after the First World War, when visionary Scotsman Daniel Dunlop decided to bring together leading energy experts to discuss current and emerging energy issues.
-Hosted every three years in cities all over the world, the World Energy Congress has since become a highly prestigious platform for the global enegy community.LEARN MORE
+Hosted in cities all over the world, the World Energy Congress has since become a globally recognised and world-class stage for the global energy community.LEARN MORE

 Under the theme of “Embracing New Frontiers”, the 23rd World Energy Congress 23rd World Energy Congress was held in Istanbul, Turkey from 9 –13 October 2016.
 Co-hosted by the President of Turkey and the World Energy Council, the event welcomed 10,000 delegates from across the energy spectrum to address critical developments in the energy sector.